cardano-foundation/developer-portal/docs/cardano-integration/creating-wallet-faucet.md

 **Checking Wallet Server Information**

-The first thing we can test if the wallet server is working correctly is to query the network information via the API.
+The first thing we can do to test if the wallet server is working correctly is to query the network information via the API.

 ```bash
 curl --request GET \